AmberLee2427/cipher/README.md

 ### Bold

-Bold is used by the user to send messages user a first letter cipher.
+Bold is used by the user to send messages useing a first-letter cipher.
+Such as:
+**He is cute aa shit.
+Seriously** : Hi Cass

 ### Alert